catchupTJC/catchuptjc.github.io/_posts/2020-07-19-(SG)Growing to Love the Bible.md

 speaker: prelishashim
 ---
 Summary:
 There are 3 phases to reading the Bible.
 (1) Medicinal: When we face problems, the word of God comforts our hearts.
 (2) Whole grains: We get ‘nutrients’ from the word, but we find it bland.
 If we are able to persevere, we would reach (3) Feast: Here, we find true satisfaction for our souls.
 It is important to meditate on the word of God.
-Meditate on it as a cow chews on cud, Think and rethink about the word we have read.
+Meditate on it as a cow chews on cud.
+Think and rethink about the word we have read.
 How do we feel about a particular verse?
 Do we read it in context and think how we can apply it in our daily lives?

 As Christians, the Bible is a book we would all read.
 It teaches us many things about life and gives us clear instructions about life and death.